-the sum of all damages under this Coverage Part.
+"The Aggregate Limit is the most we will pay for the sum of all damages under this Coverage Part.
 The Aggregate Limit shall apply separately to each location owned or rented by you.

-"B. HEALTHCARE GENERAL LIABILITY COVER-AGE PART FOR LONG TERM CARE FACILITIES, Section IV.
+"B. HEALTHCARE GENERAL LIABILITY COVERAGE PART FOR LONG TERM CARE FACILITIES, Section IV.
 Limits of Insurance, Item B. is deleted in its entirety and replaced with the following: